mikiTesf/ppd/README.md

 ## PPD (Periodic Publication Downloader)
 ```
-usage: ppd [-h] [-m MONTH] [-y YEAR] [-l LANG] [-f FORMAT] [-c] [-v] {w,wp,g,mwb}
+usage: ppd [-h] [-m MONTH] [-y YEAR] [-l LANG] [-f FORMAT] [-c] [-o] [-v] {w,wp,g,mwb}

-    Short for "Periodic Publication Downloader", ppd is a script written using Python 3.8 that
+    Short for "Periodic Publication Downloader", ppd is a script written using Python 3.8 that downloads the
-    downloads the "periodic" Jehovah's Witness publication specified.
-You can download Awakes,
+    "periodic" Jehovah's Witness publication specified.
+You can download Awakes, Watchtowers (Public and Study)
-    Watchtowers (Public and Study) or Meeting Workbooks in any format from the command line.
+    or Meeting Workbooks in any format from the command line.

 positional arguments:
   {w,wp,g,mwb}          The type of the publication to download